 A majority of Jewish immigrants during the 19th and 20th centuries came primarily from two areas: Germany and a portion of Eastern Europe known as “the Pale.”

-The first German Empire was established in 1871.
-At that time, the kingdom of Prussia and the independent southern German duchies, kingdoms, etc., became united under one government.
+The German Empire was established in 1871, uniting Prussia and the independent southern German duchies, kingdoms, etc., under one government.
 Jews from these areas immigrated to the United States and other “safe havens” during the early to mid-1800s as persecution drove them from their homes.
 There were very few of them left in Germany by the late 1800s.

 In 1792, Poland was completely wiped off the map due to the ever expanding borders of the Kingdom of Prussia, the Austro-Hungarian Empire, and the Russian Empire.
 Just inside the Russian border, in the middle of non-existent Poland, was an area called the Jewish “Pale of Settlement.”
 It was established in 1791 under the rule of Catherine the Great, and continued until the fall of the Russian Empire in 1917.
 At that time, Poland was reestablished and much of this land was returned to that country.

 The Pale was approximately one-fifth of the land in European Russia (west of the Ural Mountains).
 The present-day countries of Poland, Lithuania, Belarus, Moldova, Ukraine, and parts of western Russia were included in the Pale’s borders.

 The Pale was supposedly where the Russian Empire magnanimously allowed their Jewish population to make their homes.
 In actuality it was the area to which the “less desirable” Jewish population was exiled as a buffer from the other two competing European empires.
 Jews were not the exclusive residents of this area, but they were not allowed to live outside its borders without a special permit, nor were they allowed to live inside most of the major cities in the region.